emberjs/website/source/guides/cookbook/contributing/index.md

 The Ember Cookbook section is for common Ember problems and solutions.
 Anyone is welcome to [contribute](/guides/cookbook/understanding_the_cookbook_format).

+People new to the technology (i.e. "novices") should work through guides and tutorials before reading a Cookbook.
+People with advanced or expert knowledge should be contributing to discussion sections of recipes.

 ### Recipes

 1. [Understanding the Cookbook Format](/guides/cookbook/contributing/understanding_the_cookbook_format)